This post is about finding Ross ancestors

 Here we found the Town of Tain, and some other Villages tollerably well inhabited, and some Trade also, occasioned principally by the Communication with the Western islands, and also by the Herring Fishing, the fishing boats from other parts often putting into these ports; for all their Coast is full of Loughs and Rivers, and other Openings which make very good Harbours of Shipping….

 We could understand nothing on this Side of what the People said, any more than if we had been in Morocco; and all the Remedy we had was, that we found most of the Gentlemen spoke French, and some few spoke broad Scots; we found it also much for our convenience to make the common People believe we were French.

 George had had haggis for breakfast, lunch, dinner, then ordered a “Trio of Haggis Bombs, Clapshsot, Whisky Sauce.”
 But if he’s looking a bit green, it’s not the haggis.
 He knows he has to get back in the car again with me behind the wheel.

 If you are fortunate enough to find yourself there (whether in search of Ross ancestors in Tain or not), do eat at Platform 1864, a restaurant with great food and wine and a staff to match.
 My other advice?
 If you’re from the U.S., take the train to Tain!

 Next: More Highland travels finding Ross ancestors in Edderton and visiting Aberdeen’s Saint Peter’s Cemetery

 Coming later this summer:

-- My next heritage trip is to Austria and my great-grandfather’s hometown in the Alps outside Innsbruck
+My next heritage trip is to Austria and my great-grandfather’s hometown in the Alps outside Innsbruck in July 2018.

-- And after that another genealogy pilgrimage to Poland to see my great-grandparents’ Posen and Pomeranian villages
+And right after that, another genealogy pilgrimage to Poland to see my great-grandparents’ Posen and Pomeranian villages.